What Is The Best Cardio Machine For Weight Loss?

 Boxers have trained with these for years, and for good reason: they are affordable, can be used to burn a lot of calories, and you can train with it pretty much anywhere.

-In fact, this is the home-based cardio option that we would recommend for the majority of guys.
+In fact, this is the home-based cardio option that we would recommend for the majority of people.

 You can realistically expect to burn 500-1000 calories per hour, depending on how fast you are jump roping.

-If you are looking to get one, we would recommend the Crossrope Swift Set, which you can order from Amazon for about $55 here.
+If you are looking to get one, we would recommend the Crossrope Swift Set, which you can order from Amazon.